 Top Attractions in Rome, Italy

-The Arch of Constantine is a triumphal arch in Rome, located between the Colosseum and the Palatine Hill leading to Via triumphalis, was the way taken by the emperors when they entered the city in triumph.
-It was erected by the Roman Senate to commemorate Constantine I’s victory over Maxentius at the Battle of Milvian Bridge in 312.
+The Arch of Constantine is triumphal in Rome.
+It is located between the Colosseum and the Palatine Hill, leading to Via Triumphalis, the way the emperors took when they entered the city in triumph.
+The Roman Senate erected it to commemorate Constantine I’s victory over Maxentius at the Battle of Milvian Bridge in 312.
 It is the largest Roman triumphal arch.

 The inscription on the upper part of the Arch reads: “To the Emperor Caesar Flavius Constantinus, the greatest, pious, and blessed Augustus: because he, inspired by the divine, and by the greatness of his mind, has delivered the state from the tyrant and all of his followers at the same time, with his army and only the force of arms, the Senate and People of Rome have dedicated this arch, decorated with triumphs.”

-The Arch of Constantine’s increasing popularity has actually made it one of the most photographed monuments in the city of Rome today.
+The Arch of Constantine’s increasing popularity has made it one of the most photographed monuments in Rome today.

 Awe at Michelangelo’s Moses at San Pietro in Vincoli (St. Peter in Chains)